Arakmar/vite-plugin-vue-facing-decorator-hmr/README.md

 export default toNative(MyComp)
 ```

-Not doing that will break Vite HMR on every Bue components.
+Not doing that will break Vite HMR on every Vue components.

 But, using toNative totally breaks some IDE (WebStorm : https://youtrack.jetbrains.com/issue/WEB-64939/Vue-3-vue-facing-decorator-toNative).